mtlynch/mtlynch.io/content/posts/logpaste/index.md

 *Architecture diagram by [Loraine Yow](https://www.linkedin.com/in/lolo-ology/).*

-*Thanks to Ben Johnson for his work on Litestream and his assistance with this article.
-Thanks to the members of the [Blogging for Devs Community](https://bloggingfordevs.com) for providing early feedback.*
+*Thanks to [Ben Johnson](https://twitter.com/benbjohnson) for his work on Litestream and his early review of this article.
+Thanks to the members of the [Blogging for Devs Community](https://bloggingfordevs.com) for providing feedback.*